opentok/OpenTok-Ruby-SDK/README.md

 #### Listing Connections

-You can retrieve a list of clients connected to a session using the `OpenTok::Connetions#list` method, passing in the Session ID of the session, for example:
+You can retrieve a list of clients connected to a session using the `OpenTok::Connections#list` method, passing in the Session ID of the session, for example:

 ```ruby
 connection_list = opentok.connections.list('abcdefg12345')